Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 A tire's performance is directly related to the tread pattern, the shape, spacing, and size of the tread, which will all determine the conditions and style of riding that it will excel at.

 Some tires will feature cuts on the treads called siping.
-This helps large tread features to be more malleable to the trail surface as well as adding another edge to create more grip.
+This helps large tread features to be more malleable to the trail surface and adds another edge to create more grip.

-Ultimately the tire tread that works best for you will be determined by the trail conditions when riding, as well as personal preference.
+Ultimately the tire tread that works best for you will be determined by the trail conditions when riding and your personal preference.

 How does sidewall strength effect a tire?